 Pour half of the dressing into a large shallow bowl or dish, put the flour on a large plate and add half the pretzel mixture to a large, shallow bowl or dish (add the remaining half pretzel crumbs to the dish as needed).

-Working one at a time and using tongs dredge the chicken in the flour then into the dressing or egg allowing excess to drip off then into the pretzel crumbs, patting them on if needed.
+Working one at a time and using tongs dredge the chicken in the flour then into the dressing allowing excess to drip off then into the pretzel crumbs patting them on if needed.
 Place on greased baking sheet.

 Let the chicken sit 5 minutes before serving with the remaining honey mustard dressing.